 Most colleges will accept either the SAT or ACT.

-The tests measure different skills and work in different ways.
+The tests measure different skills in slightly different ways.

 Your child may do better with one test than the other.

 SAT or ACT?
 It might not seem like there’s much difference between the two college admissions tests.
-But, in fact, there is.
-And depending on your child’s learning and thinking differences, one test may be a better fit than the other.
+But these two tests really are quite different.
+Depending on your child’s learning and thinking differences, you may feel that one test is a better fit than the other.

 One thing to think about is whether your child needs accommodations.
 To get , kids have to show documentation of a disability.
 And accommodations may have to appear in their Individualized Education Program (IEP) or 504 plan.
 They may be required to explain in writing how specific accommodations can help address their limitations.

 Most students work with their school to apply for accommodations.
-Your child will complete a consent form for the school.
+You or your child will need to complete a consent form for the school.
 The school then requests accommodations on your child’s behalf.
-Applications may be due at the time students applies for the test — or before.
+It’s important to start the applications for the test and accommodations early.

 Kids might prefer the SAT if they: